hakimel/reveal.js/README.md

 - The address bar now hides automatically on mobile browsers
 - Space and return keys can be used to exit the overview mode
 - Events for fragment states ('fragmentshown'/'fragmenthidden')
+- Support for swipe navigation on touch devices
+- Support for pinch to overview on touch devices

 #### 1.2